Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: CONCLUSION

-\section{Conclusion}
+We report the LoFTR and Geo-LoFTR runtime as 543 ms $\pm$ 3 ms and 887 ms $\pm$ 27 ms respectively estimated over 100 forward passes on the NVIDIA embedded hardware Jetson AGX Xavier.
+This benchmark was conducted using the plain Python implementations of the models, without acceleration frameworks, such as TensorRT, which are expected to significantly improve inference on edge devices.
+Computational efficiency optimization is left to future work.
+We note that MbL does not need to run in real-time and its update frequency is dictated by mission requirements.
+For example, assuming a maximum speed of 20 m/s, a maximum 5\% VIO position drift~\cite{Delaune_2021}, and an error tolerance of 5 m~\cite{anderson2024lessons}, then an MbL update would be needed once every 5 seconds.
+Furthermore, the 1km$^2$ search area adopted in our experiments simulates an extreme VIO failure scenario.
+In practice, it can be reduced given the reported VIO error~\cite{Delaune_2021}.

+\section{CONCLUSION}

-In this paper, we presented a new map-based localization pipeline that uses Geo-LoFTR, a geometry-aided feature matching model to register onboard images to reference maps, and MARTIAN, a custom simulation framework that uses real Digital Terrain Models from Mars to generate large-scale datasets.
-Our method has outperformed the baselines in terms of localization accuracy by a large margin, demonstrating that enhancing the feature matching with geometric context results in increased robustness to challenging environmental conditions.
-This robustness was witnessed across the board in terms of varying sun elevation and azimuth angles, along with altitude variation.
+In this paper, we presented a new map-based localization pipeline for future Mars helicopters that uses Geo-LoFTR, a geometry-aided feature matching model to register onboard images to reference maps.
+To generate a large-scale training dataset, we developed a custom simulation framework that uses real Digital Terrain Models from Mars.
+Geo-LoFTR outperformed the baselines in terms of localization accuracy by a large margin, demonstrating that geometric context increases robustness to varying illumination and flight altitudes.
+Preliminary experiments on Mars2020 descent data demonstrate that Geo-LoFTR is applicable to real Martian imagery.
+Future work will focus on optimizing Geo-LoFTR and the MbL pipeline for computational efficiency on high-performance edge devices (e.g. Jetson AGX Orin) for deployment on Mars surrogate UAVs during field tests on Earth.

-\section{Acknowledgments}

-{\textcopyright}2025 All rights reserved.
+\section{ACKNOWLEDGMENTS}

 The research described in this paper was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
+The authors thank Andrew Johnson, Benjamin Morrell, and Shehryar Khattak for valuable discussions and feedback on this work.